 Why the happy faces and the celebration?
 Because we managed to creat a blog and learn how to do it.
 The idea came to my mind yesterday during the workshop: why not create a blog for the programme and for the team?.
 Alex was the only one in the team who knew about blogs and was familiar with them.
 None of them thought it could be so easy to create one.
 And for me, it was my first time teaching how to create a blog to a group of people.

-Creating the blog ended up being the closing activity of this week's two day CapEFA workshop that I facilitated at MINEDUC.
+Creating the blog ended up being the closing activity of this week's two-day CapEFA workshop that I facilitated at MINEDUC.

-It took us two hours to create it, including the opening of a Gmail account and a step by step explanation from my side.
+It took us two hours to create it, including the opening of a Gmail account and a step-by-step explanation from my side.
 Then, it took us one hour to upload the first post as well as some pictures taken during the workshop.

-A great way to finalize a capacity building workshop for a capacity building team and a capacity building project, and a great way to honour an adult literacy programme!
+A great way to finalize a capacity-building workshop for a capacity-building team and a capacity-building project, and a great way to honour an adult literacy programme!

 A happy day for all of us engaged.

-Kigali, 17 November 2010
+Kigali, Rwanda, 17 November 2010

-Rwanda: study of literacy needs and programmes for youth and adults (2005) by Anthony Okech and Rosa-Maria Torres with the collaboration of Alexander Lyambabaje, Genevieve Mukandekezi and Timothy Njoroge.
+- Rwanda: Study of literacy needs and programmes for youth and adults (2005) by Anthony Okech and Rosa María Torres with the collaboration of Alexander Lyambabaje, Genevieve Mukandekezi and Timothy Njoroge.
 Rwanda Ministry of Education (MINEDUC), [Paris]: UNESCO, 2005.